thantez/Elevator/README.md

 # Elevator
-a tiny Elevator with atmega32 and simulated with proteus
+a tiny Elevator with atmega32 that simulated with proteus. compile main.c with atmel studio 7 and reference its hex to atmega32.